googleapis/google-cloud-python/docs/pubsub/publisher/index.rst

 Batching
 --------

-Whenever you publish a message, a :class:`~.pubsub_v1.publisher._batch.thread.Batch` is automatically created.
-This way, if you publish a large volume of messages, it reduces the number of requests made to the server.
+Whenever you publish a message, the publisher will automatically batch the messages over a small time window to avoid making too many separate requests to the service.
+This helps increase throughput.

 .. note::